-- 3. Inaccurate premises - 4.
-Rigid philosophy or lack of pragmatism - Resistance to change 5. - Inflexibility of existing objectives and plans 6. - 7.
+- 1. Ambiguous objectives and plans - 2.
+Lack of reliable facts and information - 3.
+Inaccurate premises - 4.
+Rigid philosophy or lack of pragmatism - 5.
+Resistance to change - 6.
+Inflexibility of existing objectives and plans - 7.
 Lack of planning skills - 8.
 Failure to integrate with other functions - 9.
-Attitudes and conficts among managers - Conflict on the goals and priorities of planning. i. - Conflict on the selection of the courses of action and resources. ii - iii.
+Attitudes and conficts among managers - i.
+Conflict on the goals and priorities of planning. - ii Conflict on the selection of the courses of action and resources. - iii.
 Conflicts on their roles in the implementation of plans. - iv.
 Conflict between line and staff managers due to their role in planning. - v.
-Conflict on the issue of usefulness of the planning itself. - 10.
-Psychological barriers. - Some managers feel that present is more important than the future.
-They regard i. present is more desirable and has certainity.
+Conflict on the issue of usefulness of the planning itself.

+10. Psychological barriers.

+- Some managers feel that present is more important than the future.
+They regard present is more desirable and has certainity.
 Hence, they neglect the significance of planning. - ii.
 Some managers feel that certain things are bound to happen in future.
 Such things cannot be changed by planning. - iii.
 Some feel that planning is not successful always.
 Therefore, it is a waste of time, energy and money. - iv.
 Plans serve as standards for evaluating performance.
 Therefore, many managers fear that others will know their weaknesses at the time of performance evaluation.